Rab Element 2 Review

 Our Analysis and Test Results

-The Element 2 sheds all types of precipitation from all sides and its shorter walls catch less wind than taller walls.
-The shelter is cut from a high quality silnylon that requires seam sealing.
+The Element 2 sheds all types of precipitation from all sides, and its shorter walls catch less wind than taller walls.
+The shelter is a high-quality silnylon that requires seam sealing.
 Trekking pole tips insert into two grommets in the roof; a design that's less desirable than the more common mid design (where the handle of a trekking pole goes on top) because inserting the tip into the ground provides more support in high winds.
 It's also possible for rain to enter through the small grommet holes and drip down a trekking pole.